 Whilst these advisors were carrying out their own campaigns of violence and extortion, Commodus was busying himself in the arenas and amphitheaters of Rome.
 In complete disregard for what was considered appropriate for a Roman emperor to indulge in, Commodus regularly rode in chariot races and fought many times against maimed gladiators or drugged beasts, usually in private, but often in public as well.

 In the midst of this increasing madness, there was another notable assassination attempt on the emperor Commodus, this time initiated by Publius Salvius Julianus, son of a prominent jurist in Rome.
-Like the previous attempt it was quite easily foiled and the conspirator executed, only amplifying Commodus’s suspicion of all around him.
+Like the previous attempt, it was quite easily foiled and the conspirator was executed, only amplifying Commodus’s suspicion of all around him.